chasmani/piecewise-regression/docs/_build/html/_sources/README.rst.txt

 |

 Easy-to-use piecewise regression (aka segmented regression) in Python.
-For fitting straight lines to data where there is one or more changes in gradient (known as breakpoints).
+For fitting straight lines to data where there are one or more changes in gradient (known as breakpoints).
 Based on Muggeo's paper "Estimating regression models with unknown break-points" (2003).

-For example:
+Example:

 .. image:: https://raw.githubusercontent.com/chasmani/piecewise-regression/master/paper/example.png
     :alt: basic-example-plot-github

-There are some code examples below, and more in this `Google Colab Jupyter Notebook <https://colab.research.google.com/drive/1Pwv6LqwZU8Zbl0VZH6cwOTwoRzm3CPPC#offline=true&sandboxMode=true/>`_.
+Code examples below, and more in this `Google Colab Jupyter Notebook <https://colab.research.google.com/drive/1Pwv6LqwZU8Zbl0VZH6cwOTwoRzm3CPPC#offline=true&sandboxMode=true/>`_.

 Installation
 ========================